Yuzuki-S/Foxy-News/README.md

 | Get | /api/meetings/:id/users | Yes | Get the attendees of a Meeting | An Array of User objects |
 | Get | /api/users | Yes | Get the users of the app | An Array of User Objects |

+* updates:
+- new API/route created by Leslie. getAllMeetings function in DB Get request hits the server and returns an array of objects holding every meeting in history.
+(I may not have understood that correctly, check with Les if you need clarification)

 ## DB (Server Side)
   There should be three tables for MVP